-Preamble: The course is aimed at providing knowledge in the fundamentals of RF passive circuits and RF front-end design.
+The objective of this course is to provide strong fundamentals in the area of RF passive circuit design for wireless systems.
 Both circuit and system level perspective will be addressed, supported by impedance matching techniques, modeling of passive components and resonant circuits.
 Simulation using CAE/CAD tools aid the students to analyze, synthesize and optimize RF passive circuits to meet the desired performance.